SHAKAR-AFZAL/sales-data-analysis-dashboard-excel/README.md

 🗂️ <a href="https://github.com/SHAKAR-AFZAL/sales-data-analysis-dashboard-excel/blob/main/dataset.csv">Dataset View</a>

-The dataset contains information related to sales transactions and business performance.
+The dataset contains information related to sales transactions and Business performance.

 ---